-In order to address the issues and challenges of our post-modern life, we will utilize wilderness expeditions as the stage and adventure film-making as the catalyst for therapeutic discovery and spiritual and personal growth.
+In order to address the issues and challenges of our post-modern life, we will utilize outdoor excursions as the stage and adventure film-making as the catalyst for therapeutic discovery and spiritual and personal growth.
 Having worked for and directed programs across the country and internationally, I know the challenges and limitations of running large programs.
-I will be part of every course and personally involved with every family.
+I will personally be part of every course and personally involved with every family.
 Courses for young adults (18+) will range from 7 to 90 days in duration.

-"What I am passionate about is leading custom-tailored treks for individuals and small groups in some of the most epic locations available, in Alaska, the U.S., and abroad." -DB Palmer
+"What I am passionate about is leading custom-tailored treks for individuals and small groups in some of the most epic locations available, in Alaska, the U.S., and abroad." -Dr. DB Palmer

 How to get involved?

-We start off each year with the Men’s course, in January or February (2017), for a winter-based adventure in the cold, dark interior of Alaska.
-This trip will be based at our basecamp, with wood-heated tents under the northern lights.
+We start off each year with the Men’s course, in February (2019), for a winter-based adventure in the cold, dark interior of Alaska.
+This trip will be based at our basecamp yurt, with wood-heated tents under the northern lights.
 Our focus will be both the reflective and active nature of our lives.
 There is no one offering a program of this nature, and the group will be capped at a maximum capacity of 5 (treks) or 10 (custom semester) young men.
 Programs are for those that are 18+ only.

 Email me for more information and/or to be added to our communications for this, and future, programs. email@example.com